-- Central sleep apnea: This is when your breathing is disrupted, but respiratory effort is maintained.
+- Central sleep apnea: This is when your breathing is disrupted because of a disrupted respiratory effort.

-- Obstructive sleep apnea: This is when both your breathing and respiratory effort are disrupted.
+- Obstructive sleep apnea: Obstructive sleep apnea: This is when your breathing is disrupted because of a blocked or narrowed airway.

 Sleep apnea and hypopnea are different versions of the same sleep disorder.
 An apnea is the complete blockage of air, while hypopnea is the partial blockage of air.
 Many times, they occur together.

 Hypopnea was discovered when doctors noticed that sleep apnea patients did not always have a complete blockage of air intake when they were sleeping.
 Instead of being just a complete periodic blockage, it was either just partial blockage or a mix of both complete (apnea) or partial (hypopnea).

 In most cases, you will have both sleep apnea and sleep hypopnea.
 If you just have hypopnea, there is a good chance you will develop sleep apnea.

 The causes of hypopnea are similar to those of sleep apnea.

 - Obstructive sleep apnea/hypopnea is caused by the relaxation of your throat muscles while you’re asleep.